HOSTS: Michelle Daniel, Taylor Helmcamp

-Michelle: To start off, we just kind of want to know about you, and we had a similar interview with one of your colleagues, Paul Edgar over at the Clemens Center.
-And so we got to hear about him and what he does at the Clemens Center.
+Michelle: To start off, we just kind of want to know about you, and we had a similar interview with one of your colleagues, Paul Edgar over at the Clements Center.
 So we kind of want to know about you and your journey to UT, your journey to to law in general.
-So, just give us the Adam Klein back story.
+Just give us the Adam Klein back story.

 Adam: While I was serving in government, I was leading an executive branch agency, an independent board called the Privacy and Civil Liberties Oversight Board that was created after 911 to keep an eye on the new and innovative intelligence gathering techniques.
 That agencies were developing to respond to the threat of terrorism, which of course manifested itself so terribly on September 11th.
 And so my agency, the Privacy and Civil Oversight Board, would look at programs conducted by NSA, CIA, FBI, Homeland Security, Treasury and other agencies that involve collecting large amounts of data to gather information on terrorist threats and other national security priorities, with a particular focus on how that data potentially affected the privacy and civil liberties of Americans.
 And so I was doing that.
 And when I had the opportunity to come down to the Strauss Center, it seemed like a natural place to continue doing that work.